-Summer is now in the past and we are well on our way through 2018.
+Summer is now in the past.
 After countless barbecues, celebratory lunches and dinners, the holiday season can take its toll on our healthy eating habits.
 Now we are moving into autumn, we can focus on getting back on track and start forming some new healthy habits to keep us feeling great and full of energy in the colder months.

 Getting some ideas for what to make each day isn’t as hard as you may think, especially with access to the Better Health Channel's recipes.
 All you need is an idea of the ingredients that are available in a given month and away you go!
 Over the coming weeks we will create some autumnally-appropriate menus for you.
 Look out for our seasonal suggestions.